 They have long pointed wings with short ears and a long tail.

 They are prioritized as least concern by the IUCN.
-Eastern red bats can be seen in early evening either around edges of forests and woods or flying around street lights.
+Eastern red bats can be seen in the early evening either around the edges of forests and woods or flying around street lights.

 Eastern Small-footed Bat